pantheon-systems/documentation/source/_docs/dns-providers/network-solutions.md

 3. Select desired Time to Live (TTL).
 4. Click **Continue**, then **Save Changes**.
-5. Once changes are saved, the CNAME section of the Advanced DNS interface should look like this:
+5. Once changes are saved, the section of the Advanced DNS interface for CNAME records should look like this:

   ![Network Solutions Final CNAME](/source/docs/assets/images/dns/networksolutions/final-cname.png)